NorseByte/opensource-tracker/README.md

 > * DB_MYSQL_COLLATION = "utf8mb4_general_ci"
 > * DB_MYSQL_CHARSET = "utf8mb4"
 >
->***Scraping big amount of data can be really slow if you use SQLite, therefore are MySQL an option if you plan on collectingg huge amounts.***
+>***Scraping big amount of data can be really slow if you use SQLite, therefore are MySQL an option if you plan on collectingg huge amounts.
+This is still under development so MYSQL might not work as the database are under development and MYSQL are not prioritesed.***

 **The database consist of the following tabels:**
 - accounts